ASERG-STELA/shu-development-process/modelling-design/level5/level5-design.md

 An event is any point in an interaction where something occurs.
 Focus of control, also called execution occurrence, is shown as a tall, thin rectangle on a lifeline.
 It represents the period during which an element is performing an operation.
 The top and the bottom of the rectangle are aligned with the initiation and the completion time respectively.

 ![](https://cdn-images.visual-paradigm.com/guide/uml/what-is-sequence-diagram/13-message-and-focus-of-control.png)
-*Figure 8: Visual example of message and focus of control*
+*Figure 10: Visual example of message and focus of control*

 #### 3.3.3.
 Sequence Fragments __
 UML 2.0 has helped to introduce sequence fragments, which make it easier to create and maintain accurate sequence diagrams.
 A sequence fragment is represented as a box, called a combined fragment, which encloses a portion of the interactions with a sequence diagram.
 TThe fragment operator indicates the type of fragment.
 More information on these types can be found at [[3]](#4-references).

 ![](https://cdn-images.visual-paradigm.com/guide/uml/what-is-sequence-diagram/14-fragment.png)
-*Figure 9: A sequence fragment*
+*Figure 11: A sequence fragment*

-### 3.4.
-Linking your Diagrams __
-When we use our class diagrams and sequence diagrams together, it allows for an extremely effective communication mechanism.
-We use a class diagram to illustrate relationships, and a sequence diagram to illustrate interactions between these classes.
-When an object is senidng information to another, this implies a relationship between the two classes.
-When thinking about how to link these together, if you've already created them beforehand, you can put them side-by-side and use this to help you understand what elements to take from each of them and then combine them into a single image.
-Examples to do this can be found at [5](#5-references).

 ## 4. References
 - [1] Creatly UML Class Diagrams Explained wih Examples <https://creately.com/blog/diagrams/class-diagram-relationships/>
 - [2] Visual Paradigm UML Class Diagram Tutorial <https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/>
 - [3] Visual Paradigm What is Entity Relationship Diagram <https://www.visual-paradigm.com/guide/data-modeling/what-is-entity-relationship-diagram/#:~:text=Entity%20Relationship%20Diagram%2C%20also%20known,inter%2Drelationships%20among%20these%20entities.>
+- [4] Visual Paradigm: What is Sequence Diagram <https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-sequence-diagram/>
+- [5] The sequence diagram - IBM Developer <https://developer.ibm.com/technologies/web-development/articles/the-sequence-diagram/>